-Be sure visit the California Oil Museum which is just two blocks from the train station.
-This little museum has some excellent displays and is definitely worth taking a look at.
+Be sure to visit the California Oil Museum, which is just two blocks from the train station.
+This little museum has some excellent displays and is worth taking a look at.

-Santa Paula is filled with historic old houses and the downtown shopping district looks much the same as it did in the 1940s.
-The town Train Depot has been restored to original condition and has a small gift shop.
+Santa Paula is filled with historic old houses, and the downtown shopping district looks much the same as it did in the 1940s.
+The town Train Depot has been restored to its original condition and has a small gift shop.

 The return ride gives you a second chance to enjoy scenic views of the Heritage Valley and surrounding mountains.
 Take the time to ask the conductor questions or just sit back and relax, and you will find yourself in a bygone era.
-The train has a diner car where lunch is served and you can also buy snacks and drinks on board.
+The train has a dining car where lunch is served, and you can also buy snacks and drinks on board.

 The Fillmore train gives you a window into the past of Southern California before housing tracts and shopping malls.
 This is what Southern California used to look like.

-On your drive back to the modern day Southern California stop at one of the many produce stands along highway 126 and pick up some fresh oranges to remind you of your trip back in time.
+On your drive back to modern-day Southern California, stop at one of the many produce stands along highway 126 and pick up some fresh oranges to remind you of your trip back in time.